StackExchange/dnscontrol/documentation/commands/init.md

 Verifying credentials for Cloudflare...
 Credentials OK.
 Found 2 zone(s) at Cloudflare.
 ?
-First domain name for dnsconfig.js example.com
+Pick domains from the zone list?
+Yes
 ?
+Select zones to manage in dnsconfig.js
+  [x] example.com
+  [ ] other.com
-Add another domain?
+?
+Add another domain manually?
 No
 ...
 ?
 Write these files?
 Yes